 If we conflate computing and thinking, we might erroneously lean on computational solutions for problems that require abstract thinking that only humans are capable of.
 Or, we might undervalue human cognitive contributions that can't be replicated computationally, which has an extraordinarily high opportunity cost.

 Instead of leveraging the technology to amplify our own outputs, the trend to replace thinking is rising, perhaps led by the proliferation of Generative AI tools which prioritise quantity and speed.
-This leaves a vacuum for tools that prioritise quality and a design space to explore for retaining creative control; technology that elevates, rather than erodes human intellect.
+This leaves a vacuum for tools that prioritise quality, and a design space to explore for retaining creative control; technology that elevates, rather than erodes human intellect.

 Features:

-- Visual Separation of Domains: The split-screen separates human thought from machine computation while maintaining connection between the two; a link which enables collaboration and continuity.
+- Visual separation of domains: The split-screen separates human thought from machine computation while maintaining connection between the two; a link which enables collaboration and continuity.